Amitabh Bachchan: Personal life

-Bachchan has been married to veteran actress and politician Jaya Bhaduri since June 3, 1973, when he was 30 years old, and together they have two children; Abhishek, an actor, and Shweta, an author, journalist and former model.
+Bachchan has been married to veteran actress and politician Jaya Bhaduri since 3 June 1973, and together they have two children; Shweta, an author, journalist and former model and Abhishek, an actor and producer.
 Abhishek married actress Aishwarya Rai, and they have a daughter named Aaradhya.

-Shweta is married to businessman Nikhil Nanda who is a part of the Kapoor family of actors.
+Shweta is married to businessman Nikhil Nanda, a grandson of Raj Kapoor from the Kapoor family of actors.
 They have a daughter, Navya Naveli, and a son, Agastya.

 Amitabh's family lives in Mumbai in Maharashtra.
 His younger brother Ajitabh Bachchan is a businessman.
-He did business and lived in London for brief period of time.
-Presently he is living in India.
-He and his family choose to stay away from limelight.
+He did business and lived in London for a brief period before returning to live in India.
+He and his family choose to stay away from the limelight.
 His wife Ramola is a fashion designer and was active in business.
-Ajitabh has one son, Bhim, and three daughters Naina, Namrata and Nilima.
-Naina Bachchan is married to actor Kunal Kapoor.
+Ajitabh has one son, Bhim, and three daughters Naina, Namrata, and Nilima.
+Naina is married to actor Kunal Kapoor and they have a son.

-Bachchan was famously rumoured to have had an extramarital affair with actress Rekha in the mid-1970s to the early 1980s after they first acted together in Do Anjaane, and later in many successful films like Khoon Pasina, Ganga Ki Saugandh, Muqaddar Ka Sikandar, Mr. Natwarlal, Suhaag, Ram Balram and ending in Silsila, though they have both denied it.
+Bachchan is famously rumoured to have had an extramarital affair with actress Rekha from the mid-1970s to the early 1980s after they first acted together in Do Anjaane, and later in the successful films Khoon Pasina, Ganga Ki Saugandh, Muqaddar Ka Sikandar, Mr. Natwarlal, Suhaag, Ram Balram and ending in Silsila, though they have both denied it.

-Filmography
+Born to a Hindu father and a Sikh mother, Bachchan has stated that he does not adhere to any particular religion.

+In 2006, Bachchan stated that he is a teetotaler and a non-smoker.
+During a 2022 KBC episode, in response to a contestant's question about his diet, he confirmed that he is a vegetarian.

+In November 2023, Bachchan gifted his bungalow Prateeksha, located in Juhu, to his daughter Shweta.
+The bungalow is worth ₹500 million.